 When does the Prime Minister expect to be in a position to appoint the nominee to the Supreme Court of Canada?

-It is anticipated that the appointment will occur prior to the start of the Supreme Court of Canada’s fall session.
+It is hoped that the appointment will occur prior to the start of the Supreme Court of Canada’s fall session.